Orthotest/Orthotest.github.io/_posts/trauma/2019-12-16-Weightbearing.md

 ## Inclusion Criteria

-- Adults ages 18-65
+- Adults ages 18 years or older
 - Surgically treated open or closed fractures of the ankle (OTA Codes 44A,B,C) meeting one of the following criteria:
-  - vertical shear medial malleolous with lateral malleolar fracture
+  - Open or closed bimalleolar fracture of any two malleoli (i.e.lateral/medial, medial/posterior, lateral/posterior)
-  - bimalleolar fracture requiring medial and lateral fixation
+  - Open or closed bimalleolar equivalent SER4 fractures (lateral malleolus fracture requiring fixation and no medial or posterior malleolus fixation)
-  - trimalleolar fracture with or without posterior malleolar fixation
+  - Open or closed trimalleolar fracture with fixation of at least two malleoli (i.e.lateral/medial, medial/posterior, lateral/posterior)
-- Ankle dislocations that are definitively fixed
   - Operative treatment of an isolated lower extremity unicondylar tibial plateau fracture (AO/OTA 41B1, Schatzker Type 1 or 4) without joint impaction

 ## Exclusion Criteria